- BEST-SELLING AUTHOR

 - TED TALKER

-Lucy Cooke is a National Geographic explorer, TED talker, New York Times best-selling author, founder of the Sloth Appreciation Society, award-winning documentary filmmaker and presenter with a Masters in zoology from Oxford university.
+Lucy Cooke is a New York Times best-selling author, award-winning documentary filmmaker and broadcaster, National Geographic explorer and TED talker with a Masters in zoology from Oxford university.
+Her latest book BITCH was named one of the 50 best books of 2022 by the Telegraph.

 The truth about animals